equalitie/ouinet/README.md

 increased transfer speeds in case of poor upstream links; and reduced bandwidth costs when internet access providers charge more for external or international traffic.
-Content injection is also designed to allow for content re-introduction and seeding on extreme cases of total connectivity loss (e.g. natural disasters).
+Content injection is also designed to allow for content re-introduction and seeding in extreme cases of total connectivity loss (e.g. natural disasters).

 The Ouinet library is a core technology that can be used by any application to